fbpx App Store Google Play

 Fraudulent Valentine’s Day Offers

 Think twice before clicking an ad that shows unbelievable discounts for Valentine’s Day.
-Scammers will replicate advertisements from real companies to trick you into giving them your sensitive information.
-Check Point found a fraudulent email that appeared to be from the popular jewelry company Pandora.
+Scammers are experts at mimicking legitimate advertisements from trusted brands, aiming to steal your sensitive information.
+For instance, Check Point uncovered a fraudulent email posing as the popular jewelry company Pandora.
 The fake email enticed victims to purchase jewelry by listing them at an unbelievable discount.
 They even created a Pandora website that looked just like the real one, making it even easier to trick people into purchasing from their fake website.
-Always be sure to verify the legitimacy of online stores and be weary of deals that seem too good to be true.
+Always take the time to verify the legitimacy of online stores, and remember: if a deal sounds too good to be true, it probably is.

 Image showing a ring and a Valentin's Day discount